kitwaicloud/kitwaicloud.github.io/launchcluster/launchcluster.md

 # Launch a Spark Cluster

-For launching a spark cluster for running Big Data Analytics jobs on KitWai platforms, users can do as following step by step:
+For launching a spark cluster for running Big Data Analytics jobs on KitWai platforms, please follow the instructions below on how to launch a spark cluster.

 1. Click on Data Processing menu and Clusters menu which is under Data Processing menu, respectively.
 Then, click on Clusters tab and click on Launch Cluster button.